johnosbb/NLP/Spacy/README.md

 #### Direct Object

 A direct object is a noun, pronoun, or noun phrase that receives the action of a __transitive verb__ (a transitive verb is an action verb that acts upon or affects a noun or pronoun, known as the direct object).
 In other words, it answers the question "what" or "whom" with regard to the action expressed by the verb.
 Direct objects are typically found in sentences with transitive verbs.

-__Example:__ In the sentence "She ate the apple," "the apple" is the direct object because it receives the action of the verb "ate."
+__Example:__ In the sentence "She ate the apple." "the apple" is the direct object because it receives the action of the verb "ate"

+__Example:__ In the sentence "It was a letter that she wrote." "that" is the direct object of the relative clause "that she wrote" because it receives the action of the verb "wrote".

+Not all verbs use a direct object.
+Some intransitive verbs, like laugh and sit, can’t use direct objects.
+Some intransitive verbs are followed by a prepositional phrase or adverbial phrase, which are different from direct objects.

+__Example:__ "We all laugh at silly things."

+In this sentence, "silly things" may seem like the direct object, but the preposition at shows that it is really a prepositional phrase.
+Because laugh is intransitive, the sentence “We laugh silly things” is incorrect.
+We need a prepositional phrase to explain whom we are laughing at.

+Sometimes a verb can be both transitive and intransitive, depending on the usage.
+If a verb has more than one meaning, some uses could be transitive while others are intransitive.

+__Example:__ "We drove to the city. (intransitive)"

+__Example:__ "My father drove us to the city. (transitive)"

+A useful strategy is to ask  “what?” or “whom?” after the verb. if you get an answer, then it is transitive, and if you do not then it is intransitive.
+This is particularly useful for words that can be both transitive and intransitive, like play:

+__Example:__ "She played guitar in a rock band."

+__Question:__ She played what?
+She played guitar.
+Here, “play” is transitive.

+__Example:__ "The band played last Friday night."

+__Question:__ "The band played what?"
+Because the sentence does not tell us 'what' the band played, it means that, “play” ,in this context, is intransitive.

 #### Indirect Object